Shop by Room ➜ Bedroom ➜ Bedding

 Yes, for two main reasons.

 First, making fabric, including sheets, is a surprisingly chemically-intensive process.
 For natural sheets, if the fibers are grown conventionally, pesticides and fertilizers are used.
 Synthetic sheets (polyester, microfiber, etc) come from petroleum.
 Acids, scouring chemicals, and other processing agents used to wash fibers.
 Fiber-strengthening chemicals are aded to turn the fibers into sheets of fabric.
 Detergents, solvents, bleaches, acids, and enzymes are used to remove chemicals from previous steps, make the fabrics lighter, or prepare them to accept dyes in the next step.
 Pigments, binders, plasticizers, PVC, and other polymers (plastics) are used in this step, to make the dyes stick to the surface of the fabric.
 Finally, chemical treatments are added to make the fabric perform a certain way.
 Formaldehyde resins offer wrinkle-resistance, other resins work for anti-pilling, PFAS for stain-resistance, polyglycols for anti-pilling, acrylates or PVC with plasticizers for protective coatings, and flame retardants for fire resistance.
-Read more about this process and fabric in general in my Textile Rating Guide.
+Read more about this process and fabric in general in my Fabric Guide.

 Second, organic fibers support better sleep.
 Polyester and microfiber are plastic, and trap heat and moisture, leading to frequent waking and unrestful sleep.